A localized consensus-based sampling algorithm: Numerical results

 \subsection{Gaussian distributions}

-We apply localized CBS to a Gaussian distribution, to verify the values of $\gamma$ we obtained in \cref{sec:lcbs:gauss} and to assess the influence of $\gamma$ on the sampled distribution.
-We consider the one-dimensional~potential~function and use $(\beta, \kappa) = (5.0, 0.01)$, $J=500$ particles, and $N=200$~timesteps. \Cref{fig:num:gaussian:fig} shows the resulting samples with $\gamma\in\{0.5, \bar\gamma, 1.0, 1.5\}$, where ${\bar\gamma\approx0.843}$ is the value given by \cref{eq:cor:lcbs:gauss:gamma:gamma-C}---since we use our default preconditioner $\mathcal C(\rho_t)$, this should ensure correct sampling for Gaussians.
+We apply localized CBS to a Gaussian distribution, to verify the values of $\gamma$ we obtained in \cref{sec:lcbs:gauss} and to assess the influence of an incorrect $\gamma$ on the sampled distribution.
+We consider the one-dimensional~potential~function and use $(\beta, \kappa) = (2.0, 0.01)$, $J=500$ particles, and $N=200$~timesteps.
+The top row of \cref{fig:num:gaussian:fig} shows\footnote{In the figures of this section, we abbreviate localized CBS, polarized CBS, and localized ALDI as \emph{LCBS}, \emph{PCBS}, and \emph{LALDI}, respectively.} the resulting samples with $\gamma\in\{0.5, \bar\gamma, 1.0, 1.5\}$, where ${\bar\gamma\approx0.677}$ is the value given by~\cref{eq:cor:lcbs:gauss:gamma:gamma-C}---since we use our default preconditioner $\mathcal C(\rho_t)$, this should ensure correct sampling for Gaussians.
 When $\gamma<\bar\gamma$, there is insufficient drift towards the weighted mean and the samples are too spread out.
 When $\gamma>\bar\gamma$, the opposite effect occurs.
 As predicted by the theory, the distribution is sampled correctly~with~$\gamma=\bar\gamma$.